gridstack/gridstack.js/doc/README.md

 - `handle`?: string - class selector of items that can be dragged. default to '.grid-stack-item-content'
 - `appendTo`?: string - default to 'body' (TODO: is this even used anymore ?)
 - `pause`?: boolean | number - if set (true | msec), dragging placement (collision) will only happen after a pause by the user.
 Note: this is Global
+- `scroll`?: boolean - default to 'true', enable or disable the scroll when an element is dragged on bottom or top of the grid.

 ### DDDragInOpt extends DDDragOpt
 - `helper`?: string | ((event: Event) => HTMLElement) - helper function when dropping (ex: 'clone' or your own method)